Featured Alumni

 Why English and Writing: “The English department at TCU is awesome.
 I credit a lot of my critical thinking skills, and of course writing skills, to the professors that taught me.
 The things you learn while reading, writing, and discussing with others are easily transferable into the workplace—especially when it comes to people management.”

-Advice to Students: “My advice to current horned frogs is to do what makes you happy, always chase your gut feeling, and remember that growth happens in the uncomfortable and challenging moments in life.”
+Advice to Students: “My advice to current Horned Frogs is to do what makes you happy, always chase your gut feeling, and remember that growth happens in the uncomfortable and challenging moments in life.”

 Honors: Named to the 2020 AAF Dallas 32 under 32 for her uniquely creative approach in helping brands navigate the disruption and uncertainty of the pandemic through timely leadership and reporting.